alexfoglia1/axel/README.md

 ## How to launch AXEL debugging project

-Open a terminal inside ./debug folder and type
+Open a terminal inside ./debug folder and type:

     mkdir build
     cd build